genesiscommunitysuccess/docs/docs/05_reference/02_developer/05_api/01_database/04_reference/03_supported-databases/05_postgresql.md

 More information on connection configuration can be found [here](https://jdbc.postgresql.org/documentation/head/connect.html)

 ### DbUsername
-Instead of specifying the database username as part of the URL it can be specified in this property
+Instead of specifying the database username as part of the URL it can be specified in this property.
+It also supports encrypted values.
+This is practically useful when plain text credentials should not appear in any configurations.
+See [Database username and password encryption](/creating-applications/configure-runtime/system-definitions/#items-defined) section for more information.

 ### DbPassword
-Instead of specifying the database password as part of the URL it can be specified in this property
+Instead of specifying the database password as part of the URL it can be specified in this property.
+It also supports encrypted values.
+This is practically useful when plain text credentials should not appear in any configurations.
+See [Database username and password encryption](/creating-applications/configure-runtime/system-definitions/#items-defined) section for more information.

 ### DbSqlConnectionPoolSize
 This sets the maximum number of SQL connections to be held by the SQL connection pool